 What is a Hook Reversal?

 A hook reversal refers to a candlestick pattern that lasts for a short time and predicts a reversal in a market trend.
-The hook reversal is a specific form of the inside day that shows trend evidence during an uptrend and downtrend.
+The hook reversal is a specific form of the inside day that shows trend evidence during an uptrend or downtrend.

 In both trends, the pattern occurs when the candlestick has a lower high and a higher low.
 What makes the patterns in a hook reversal stand out from other forms of patterns is the relatively small size difference between the body of the first and second bars.